jamontanac/mydotty/MacOs/README.md

 # Editors.

 ### VScode
 This particular IDE supports a sync feature that allows you to sync your settings, extensions and keybindings across different machines by just signing in in your github/microsoft account.
-But from time to time I have experienced some issues with this feature, so I just simply leave the setting I like in to use in the [vscode folder](./vscode/)
+But from time to time I have experienced some issues with this feature, so I just simply leave the setting I like in to use in the [vscode folder](./vscode/).
+Since i use a lot vim keybindings, take a look at the ``.vimrc`` file which is being used in these settings.

+## VIM